Last Updated on August 13, 2023 by Jim Ferri

 By Jim Ferri

-Whatever your interest – be it history, folk art, photography, architecture, fashion, food…you name it – you’ll likely find a New York museum you’ll like.
+In fact, whatever your interest – be it history, folk art, photography, architecture, fashion, food…you name it – you’ll likely find a New York museum you’ll like.

 But if you’d like a taste of the city’s culture you need to head no further than fabled Fifth Avenue.
 There, between 82nd Street and 105th Street, you’ll find Museum Mile of New York City, a clutch of museums catering to many different interests.
+By all means, visit at least one of these world-famous bastions of culture.

 Officially there are six different museums designated as museum “milers.”
 They are the El Museo del Barrio; Museum of the City of New York; The Jewish Museum; Cooper Hewitt, National Design Museum; Solomon R. Guggenheim Museum; and The Metropolitan Museum of Art.
 They all sponsor the New York City Museum Mile Festival in June each year.